-Bunions run in families, because foot types, such as shape and structure, are hereditary (thanks, mom and dad!).
-Heredity is a prime cause of bunions, but there are secondary factors that can contribute to them as well.
-Joseph Dobrusin, DPM, a Banner Health podiatrist in Arizona, explains what a bunion is and how you can help delay and minimize the effects.
+Bunions (also called hallux valgus) run in families, because foot types, such as shape and structure, are hereditary (thanks, mom and dad!).
+Heredity is a prime cause of bunions, but there are secondary factors that can contribute to this foot deformity as well.
+Joseph Dobrusin, DPM, a Banner Health podiatrist in Arizona, explains what a bunion is, how you can help prevent bunions and minimize the effects.

 “Clinically speaking, a bunion is an angulation deformity of the first metatarsal where it drifts away from the midline of the foot,” Dr. Dobrusin said.
 “Basically, as the first metatarsal drifts away from the midline, the big toe drifts laterally and impinges on the second toe, thus causing the bone to be prominent and poke out.”